 Hi!
 I am an applied microeconomist, and a PhD candidate at UC Davis ARE.
-My work focuses on how individuals adapt to environmental risk, and how various constraints- for example, attention, liquidity, or technological feasibility- modify this adaptation.
+My work focuses on how individuals adapt to environmental risk, and how various constraints- for example, liquidity, productivity, or attention- modify this adaptation.

-I am a co-coordinator of the NatuRE Policy Lab, an interdisciplinary lab group of students and faculty interested in environmental and natural resource economics.
-Before coming to Davis, I received an M.S. from Michigan State University, and a B.A. from Loyola University.
+I am a co-coordinator of the UC Davis NatuRE Policy Lab, an interdisciplinary lab group of students and faculty interested in environmental and natural resource economics.
+Before coming to Davis, I received an M.S. in Agricultural, Food, and Resource Economics from Michigan State University, and a B.A. in Economics from Loyola University Chicago.

 Please click here to view my CV.